This web page serves as the syllabus for the course. You should familiarize yourself with these policies and refer to them when necessary.

 Cheating in CS 124 may result in a grade reduction, your removal from the CS program, or from the University of Illinois.
 We have many bright, honest students that want to learn computer science.
 We don’t waste time and energy on cheaters that don’t want to learn.

 Note that this includes publishing your MP publicly on GitHub.
 Employers are typically uninterested in seeing your solutions to assignments that have also been completed by hundreds of other students.
 If you want to impress them, fill your online portfolio with independent creative work.
 We’ll help you get started with Android development this semester, which will allow you to pursue independent projects after completing CS 124.
-You may also want to look into completing a project as part of the CS 124 honors section: CS 199 124.

 We will run cheating detection software on all submitted student work.
 These programs are extremely accurate, and any evidence of cheating that they uncover will initiate academic integrity violation proceedings.
 In Fall 2021 we filed 48 FAIR violations almost all of which resulted a letter grade reduction.
 We are serious about this, and ask you to be serious about learning.